 The mission of the Maximum Life Foundation is to accelerate the pace of research on the human aging process.
 Senescence, the destructive process that is responsible for human aging, is a primary cause behind heart disease, cancer, stroke, type II diabetes, and Alzheimer's disease.
 The Foundation has created a network of scientists, physicians, and biotechnology industry professionals to use their talents and resources to develop a strategic plan to understand and treat the underlying causes of these disease processes.

-The Science Against Aging initiative is organized by the Russian "Science for Life Extension" foundation, an advocacy group with strong ties to the Russian gerontology community and a lot in common with the US-based Methuselah Foundation.
+A Russian advocacy group with strong ties to the biogerontology community in that country and a lot in common with the US-based Methuselah Foundation and SENS Research Foundation.

 SENS Research Foundation